There is an option now on your profile page

 - In Kill Bill, O-Ren's gang The Crazy 88 all wear identical black suits and black domino masks.
 The Deadly Viper Assassination Squad counts to a much lesser extent, because they appear to only follow a theme in their code names.

-- In Dredd, the three gangs that dominated Peach Trees before the Ma-Ma Clan's takeover each had a distinctive look of its own, including one that dressed in improvised Judge outfits.
+- In Dredd, the three gangs that dominated Peach Trees before the Ma-Ma Clan's takeover each had a distinctive look of its own, including one - The Judged - that dressed in improvised Judge outfits.
+The others were the Peyote Kings (who liked psychedelic and voodoo imagery) and the Crimson Dragons (all about Chinese dragon tattoos).

 Live Action TV